dotnet/training-tutorials/content/csharp/getting-started/lesson-09.md

 - [Completed Version] - Includes the completed versions of all samples

 ## For Loops
 When you know the number of times you want to execute the code inside of your loop, or it is easily calculated, the ``for`` loop in C# is often the best available option.
-It looks and works like the ``while`` loop you used in the previous lesson, however, it has some additional features that we'll use in this lesson.
-For the simple case of looping over an operation a known-in-advance number of times, the ``for`` loop is the preferred way of doing this.
+It looks and works like the ``while`` loop you used in the previous lesson, however, it has some additional features that you'll use in this lesson.
+For the simple case of looping over an operation a known-in-advance number of times, the ``for`` loop is the preferred loop.

 Using a ``for`` loop, you can easily write a loop that will print a list of numbers to the screen: